 Continued Eligibility: Minimum cumulative GPA of 2.0 for undergraduate and 3.0 for graduate students is required to continue receiving tuition waiver benefits.

 Senior Citizen Tuition Waiver

 Payment of tuition and fees for classes must be received by the posted deadline or at the time of registration, unless you are receiving financial aid.
-Payment by cash, check, money order or credit card is available at the Cashier's Office.
+Payment by cash, check, or money order is available at Student Accounts.
 Payment by credit card (Visa and Mastercard only) is available online by logging into UAOnline.
 You can also fax payment information to the Cashier at (907) 796-6006.

 If you register for classes, the University holds you financially responsible even if you do not attend class.
 If payment is not received by the posted deadline you may be dropped for non-payment or a hold will be placed on your account.
 University policy requires a financial hold be placed on your account if you fail to meet your financial obligations.
 This hold will prevent any enrollment, transcript or graduation activity.
 Past due accounts will be sent to a collection agency and assessed collection costs.
 Interest, late fees, or collection costs must be paid before the financial hold will be removed.

 New and returning students may register through UAOnline

 If you are new to UAS and are not seeking a degree: